uwdata/mosaic/docs/inputs/index.md

 If a backing table and column are specified, the `slider` queries for the minimum and maximum column values to parameterize the slider.
 The `menu` and `search` components instead query for distinct column values, and use those to populate the menu or autocomplete options, respectively.

-This snippet shows how the menus and search box are defined in the example above:
+This snippet defines the menus and search box in the example above:

 ``` js
 import { hconcat, menu, search, Selection } from "@uwdata/vgplot";